lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 #### Why not plain branch statements?

-There is a simpler---and at least as popular---way of expressing control flow in IRs without necessiting regions and operation hierarchies, using _branch_ statements[^goto].
+There is a simpler---and at least as popular---way of expressing control flow in IRs without requiring regions and operation hierarchies, using _branch_ statements[^goto].
 For instance, LLVM IR provides a conditional branch statement

 ```llvm